turingschool/backend-curriculum-site/professional_development/Mod3/Interview_Preparation.md

 ### Putting it into Practice
 1. To continue preparing for interviews, create an interview prep document or story bank to write out answers by telling stories about various experiences.
-2. Review this [Story bank doc](https://docs.google.com/spreadsheets/d/16aempR55Tej8pPr-l9qq6vBnL4bax9kbGEXA9nO7oVo/edit#gid=882531233)that includes templates, project examples, and interview tips.
+2. Review this [Story bank doc](https://docs.google.com/spreadsheets/d/16aempR55Tej8pPr-l9qq6vBnL4bax9kbGEXA9nO7oVo/edit#gid=882531233) that includes templates, project examples, and interview tips.
 3. Next, use the prompts below or from the story bank doc and write about at least one behavioral and one project question using the STAR method:

  *  Pick a successful project(What was the situation/scenario of the project?
 What was the task/target of the project?
 What action